makrai/notes/clark2003-electra-pretrain-encoder-discriminative-iclr.md

 * Although our approach is reminiscent of training the discriminator of a GAN,
   * not adversarial in that the generator is trained with maximum likelihood due to the difficulty of applying GANs to text (Caccia+ 2018)
-* ELECTRA for “Efficiently Learning an Encoder that Classifies Token Replacem
+* ELECTRA for "Efficiently Learning an Encoder that Classifies Token Replacem"
   * we apply it to pre-train Transformer text encoders (Vaswani+ 2017)
   * ablations, we show that learning from all input positions causes ELECTRA to
     * much faster than BERT